 The Seminars launched in late February 2014 with a semester devoted to VOICE in all of its valences: from inquiries into the political agency inherent (or not) in speech, to embodied practice, to the possibility that meaning is located outside of language.
 Brought together by mutual, if not always compatible, interests in VOICE, the inaugural group of participants was made up of artists, scholars, curators, students, radio show hosts, advocates, activists, enthusiasts, and others.
 Participants met weekly to discuss the Seminar material, which included foundational poststructuralist, feminist, postcolonial, and queer theory texts alongside other fields of thought and practice, such as opera studies, communication theory, and critical animal studies, in order to pursue questions about the disembodied voice, acoustemologies, political speech, and radical forms of subjectivity.

 The VOICE semester culminated with an evening of discussions, performances, and lectures.
 The group invited four artists and writers whose practices were fundamental to the concepts explored during the semester—Daphne A. Brooks, Christine Sun Kim, Chris Mann, and Robert Sember—to present new works or ideas in progress.
 The day following the public event, participants engaged the invited speakers in a private roundtable, responding to the presentations.
-The CHOREOGRAPHY semester, devoted mostly to inquiries into the current role of dance within the visual arts and attendant questions of labor, embodiment, economy, pleasure, affect, and modes of exchange, will culminate in February with a multipart public program.
-This will include a performance residency with choreographer and dancer Jmy James Kidd; a performance by Kidd; a series of public propositions by Shayna Keller, Cori Kresge, Thomas Lax, Heather Love, Eve Meltzer, and Mariana Valencia; and a series of position-taking texts on the thematic, published after the event in a series presented on the Museum’s online publication, Six Degrees.
+The CHOREOGRAPHY semester, devoted mostly to inquiries into the current role of dance within the visual arts and attendant questions of labor, embodiment, economy, pleasure, affect, and modes of exchange, culminated in February with a multipart public program.
+This included a performance residency with choreographer and dancer Jmy James Kidd; a performance by Kidd; a series of public propositions by Shayna Keller, Cori Kresge, Thomas Lax, Heather Love, Eve Meltzer, and Mariana Valencia; and a series of position-taking texts on the thematic, published after the event in a series presented on the Museum’s online publication, Six Degrees.